-A full gear list is provided in our Trip Essentials brochure which you can download for 7-day expeditions here or 3-day explorations here, but basically you need clothing for the length of your trip, including thermals, quick-drying outer layers, rain jackets and pants and a sleeping bag.
+A full gear list is provided in our Trip Essentials brochure which you can download for 7-day expeditions here or 3-day explorations here, but essentially you need clothing for each day, including thermals for paddling, quick-drying outer layers, rain jackets and pants, and a sleeping bag.

-All other equipment is supplied including tents, sleeping bags, sleeping mats, cooking equipment and utensils, paddling jacket and pants, 2 x dry bags, buoyancy vest, paddles and all other relevant paddling equipment.
+All other equipment is supplied, including tents, sleeping bags, sleeping mats, cooking equipment and utensils, paddling jacket and pants, 2 dry bags, buoyancy vest, spray skirt, paddles and all other relevant paddling equipment.

 You will also be supplied with a 70-litre gear bag at Cambridge Airport.
-Due to weight and space limitations in both the aircraft and kayaks it is important that your entire personal luggage fits into this gear bag.
+Due to weight and space limitations in both the aircraft and kayaks your entire personal luggage must fit into this gear bag.
 We can store any remaining luggage for the duration of your trip.

-On our 7-day expeditions we will be wilderness camping for four to five nights.
-We will supply you with a good-quality spacious tent, sleeping bag and sleeping mat, or if you prefer you can bring your own.
+On our 7-day expeditions we will be wilderness camping for 4-5 nights.
+We will supply you with a good-quality tent, sleeping bag and sleeping mat, or if you prefer you can bring your own.

-On the remaining nights of our 7-day expeditions and both nights on our 3-night explorations we will camp with a touch of luxury at a permanent standing camp tucked away on Bathurst Harbour.
-The standing camp has 5 x two person platform tents, a dinning/kitchen shelter and communal amenities.
-Each tent has a double or two single beds and is high enough for you to walk around.
+On the remaining nights of our 7-day expeditions and for both nights on our 3-night expeditions we will camp with a touch of luxury at a permanent standing camp tucked away on the shores of Bathurst Harbour.
+The standing camp has 5 x two-person platform safari-style tents, a dining/kitchen shelter and communal amenities.
+Each safari tent has a double or two single beds and is high enough for you to walk around.

-We ask that all participants ensure their shoes and any camping equipment they may bring has been cleaned before they leave home.
-A wash-down station is also provided at the Cambridge Airport for an additional clean before your flight.
+Your hiking boots and any camping equipment must be thoroughly cleaned of all dirt and mud before you leave home.
+A wash-down station is provided at the Cambridge Airport for an additional clean before our flight.